yuzhou2/swagger-doclet/README.md

 	<tr><td>@optionalParams</td><td>Defines a csv of operation parameter names that are optional.
 If a param is not in the optionalParams list then it is optional if it is NOT a path or body param unless it is in the @requiredParams list.
 NOTE: The values for the name of the parameter in this CSV must be the raw name in the method signature/bean param field not the name as derived via an annotation or javadoc tag.</td><td>operations</td><td></td></tr>

 	<tr><td>@csvParams</td><td>Defines a csv of operation parameter names that use CSV values.
 For swagger 1.2 this results in the allowMultiple field being set to true, however the Swagger UI does not support this at present.
 NOTE: The values for the name of the parameter in this CSV must be the raw name in the method signature/bean param field not the name as derived via an annotation or javadoc tag.</td><td>operations</td><td></td></tr>

+	<tr><td>@paramsFormat</td><td>Defines the format for one or more of the parameters of an operation.
+This uses a format of space separated name and value pairs e.g.  param1Name param1Format param2Name param2Format.
+Note that this is only used for types that do not already map to a predefined format; which primarily means string type.
+NOTE2: The values for the name of the parameter in this CSV must be the raw name in the method signature/bean param field not the name as derived via an annotation or javadoc tag.</td><td>operations</td><td>@formats</td></tr>

 	<tr><td>@paramsMinValue</td><td>Defines the minimum value for one or more of the parameters of an operation.
 This uses a format of space separated name and value pairs e.g.  param1Name param1MinValue param2Name param2MinValue.
 NOTE: The values for the name of the parameter in this CSV must be the raw name in the method signature/bean param field not the name as derived via an annotation or javadoc tag.</td><td>operations</td><td>@paramsMinimumValue, @minValues</td></tr>